 Can I Use Windex on My Granite Countertops?

-This is a tough question to answer in light of the fact that even the professionals disagree.
+This is a tough question to answer in light of the fact that even professionals disagree.
 Some say commercial household cleaners such as Windex® are perfectly safe on a thoroughly sealed granite surface; others argue that these same cleaners will slowly degrade the surface of both the sealer and the countertop surface.

-It all comes down to the ingredients used in cleaning product in question.
-The majority of granite fabricators, dealers, and installers that we researched suggested using a neutral pH cleaner on granite such as soap and water or a commercial cleaner specifically designed for granite countertop care.
+It all comes down to the ingredients used in the cleaning product in question.
+The majority of granite fabricators, dealers, and installers that we researched suggested using a neutral pH cleaner on granite, such as soap and water, or a commercial cleaner specifically designed for granite countertop care.
 This ensures that the homeowner is erring on the side of caution and takes into consideration that some stones are more porous than others, sealers vary in chemical composition, and the fact that it is difficult for homeowners to tell how well the sealer on their countertops is holding up and/or how much degradation has occurred.

 The Experts Debate

-To help you better sort out the debate and decide for yourself, we have compiled a variety of recommendations from the professionals.
+To help you better sort out the debate and decide for yourself, we have compiled a variety of recommendations from professionals.

 Windex®

-On the official Windex® website, in the FAQ section, the company takes the position that the product is great for countertops including granite.
+On the official Windex® website, in the FAQ section, the company takes the position that the product is great for countertops, including granite.

 The Granite Association

 The Georgia Granite Association takes the position that any cleaner containing ammonia should never be used on a granite countertop.
-Instead the association recommends using only products specifically designed to care for the stone.
+Instead, the association recommends using only products specifically designed to care for the stone.

 http://www.georgiagraniteassociation.com/html/granite_cleaners.html